GST, the new genre taxation module is imbibed with numerous new terms and nomenclatures, which you should be aware about.

-Central GST [CGST] is the GST, to be levied by the Centre, on inter-state businesses.
+Central GST [CGST] is the GST, to be levied by the Centre, on intra-state businesses.

-State GST [SGST] is the GST, to be levied by the State, on inter-state businesses.
+State GST [SGST] is the GST, to be levied by the State, on intra-state businesses.

-Integrated GST [IGST] is the GST, to be levied by the Centre, on intra-state businesses and imports.
+Integrated GST [IGST] is the GST, to be levied by the Centre, on inter-state businesses and imports.

 Reverse Charge is a mechanism and supervisory arrangement to monitor and increase the tax coverage, compliance, synchronization and track-ability amongst unorganized, partly organized and fully organized sectors.

 Generally, the supplier of goods or services is liable to pay GST.
 However, in specified cases like imports and other notified supplies, the liability may switch to the recipient under the reverse charge mechanism.
 Reverse charge means the liability to pay tax rests on the recipient of supply of goods or services instead of the supplier, however only on special categories of supply.

 A mixed supply is a combination of two or more individual supplies of goods or services or any other arrangement of goods or services made by a GST payer for a single price.
 The components of the mixed supply are not organically bundled but it is an intentional fusion from business perspective.

 A mixed supply could be a gifting set comprising of a pen, a tie, a wallet and a key ring.